Fluent Design System: Scale

+Iconography

+App Icons

 New icons with acrylic materials have been created for Microsoft programs, starting with the Office apps and the Chromium-based Microsoft Edge in 2018 and 2019, respectively.
 Preliminary versions of the final icons were spotted in the "Meet the New Icons for Office 365" video, before more were spotted when Windows 10X was unveiled, prior to being officially revealed on December 12, 2019.
 These icons started appearing through Microsoft Store updates to those apps, beginning with Mail and Calendar.

-The acrylic material creates a translucent, blurred effect with a slight noise effect.
-A visual hierarchy can be created by using different opacities.
-For example, in an app, primary content surfaces are often opaque (with the exception of widgets or lightweight apps such as Calculator), a secondary pane can have 80% background acrylic, and the tertiary pane can have 60% background acrylic.
-Background acrylic blurs all items behind the active acrylic material.
-In-app acrylic blurs content within the app.